rustymotors/server/README.md

 ## Client Setup

-Copy the pub.key file from the server to the MotorCity game directory
+Copy the pub.key file from the server to the client game directory

 ### Add the following entry to your etc/hosts file